 Should I buy an extended warranty?

-When you make a purchase, you may be invited to buy an “extended warranty”.
-This is a promise—in exchange for you paying a certain amount in advance—to cover repairs and maintenance for a given period if there are problems.
+When you make a purchase, the seller may suggest you buy an “extended warranty.”
+This is the seller’s promise to cover repairs and maintenance for a given period if problems arise.

 But be aware that an extended warranty may not give you any more rights than you have already through the legal warranty explained above.
-If you're thinking about an extended warranty, check its terms.
-For example:
+If you're thinking about an extended warranty, check its terms:

 Consumer Protection BC provides assistance relating to certain types of consumer problems and contracts in BC.